nihalawasthi/Advent_Of_Code/README.md

 <img width=100% src="https://github.com/user-attachments/assets/66c2ae94-815b-4963-9de9-6299a1db6c74">

 <p>
-Welcome to the Advent of Code 2023 repository!
-This repository contains all of the AOC questions I solved in December 2023.
+Welcome to the Advent of Code repository!
+This repository contains all of the AOC questions I solved in 2023 & 2024.

 <h3>About Advent of Code</h3>
 Advent of Code is an annual set of Christmas-themed computer programming challenges that follow an Advent calendar.
 It has been running since 2015.
 The programming puzzles cover a variety of skill sets and skill levels and can be solved using any programming language.